 - The qualification assessment method must be similar in standard, scope and rigour to a Chartered Banker Institute module.

-- Academic qualifications, e.g. a university bachelor's or honours degree, must have been completed within the last 10 years in order to be eligible for the award of RPL credit.
+- All qualifications, e.g. university degrees and those from professional bodies, must have been completed within the last 10 years in order to be eligible for the award of RPL credit.

 RPL Application Process